vinceimbat/vinceimbat/content/start.md

 I'm an essayist, poet, and photographer.

 Welcome to my little home in the web.
-This [[thoughts/my forest garden of the mind|digital garden]] tracks my footprints—both in the [[wilderness of the mind]] and the [[wilderness of geographic space]].
+This [[thoughts/my forest garden of the mind|digital garden]] tracks my footprints—both in the [[thoughts/mental wilderness]] and the [[thoughts/geographical wilderness]].
 I use the word "footprints" here as inspired by a quote from [[Herbert Fingarette]]:

 >"These studies are outcomes rather than realised objectives.
 In making the journey, I have no aims.
 These studies are intellectual footprints, not blueprints."